tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/groupware-migration.md

 Most organizations already have email accounts on various platforms that need to be migrated to openDesk.
 This document describes the migration from M365 accounts to openDesk using the [audriga Migration Service](https://www.audriga.com) in combination with the master authentication option in openDesk.
 Other source platforms are also supported, and their migrations work in a similar manner.

 The migration can be configured on audriga's self-service website, accessed with most common web browsers (e.g. IE, Firefox, Safari or Chrome).
 No software needs to be installed on your machine.
 The service connects to your mailbox similarly to what your email client does.
-Emails, attachments, folders, and, depending on the source systems, contacts, tasks, notes, and calendar data are being copied to your destination account.
+Emails, attachments, folders, and, depending on the source systems, contacts, tasks, notes, and calendar data are copied to your destination account.
 See [M365 to OX Migration Guide](https://audriga.com/fileadmin/guides/en/MS365-OX.pdf) for the scope and limitations of the process.

 The data in the source mailbox will not be deleted or altered.
 To configure a migration, only three simple steps in audriga's self-service portal have to be completed.
 After the migration has started, its status can be continuously monitored on the website.

 It may not be possible to complete especially large or complex migrations with only this guide.
-If you identify issues related to I/O, bandwidth, timeline constraints, or anything else that makes the migration more complicated than you feel comfortable handling on your own using the self-service, please get in touch with contact [audriga's support](mailto:support@audriga.com).
+If you identify issues related to I/O, bandwidth, time constraints, or anything else that makes the migration more complicated than you are comfortable handling on your own using the self-service, please contact [audriga's support](mailto:support@audriga.com).

 # Prerequisites